 Guide to flying Ryanair

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.If you’re a budget traveler, chances are, you’ve flown Ireland-based Ryanair.
+Here’s our full advertising policy: How we make money.If you’re a budget traveler, chances are, you’ve flown Ireland-based Ryanair.
 Now whether you survived the experience or not is another story.
 At the very least, you’ve heard of the low-fare king.
 From its modest beginnings in the mid-1980s, Ryanair has grown into one of the largest short-haul carriers in the world, operating thousands of flights per day, mainly between European destinations.

 Basic information on RyanairRyanair is a short-haul, low-cost carrier that operates 1,800 routes, connecting 40 countries with 79 bases.
 The airline travels across most of Europe and also touches on North Africa, operating 2,500 flights a day, all with the same fleet of Boeing 737-800 aircraft.
 From 1986 to 1987, its first full year in operation, Ryanair carried 82,000 passengers with just two routes, increasing market competition with British Airways and Aer Lingus on flights from Dublin to London.
 With basically all of its bookings handled online, the cheap-flight carrier makes its money off of upsells, like seat preferences, checked-bag charges, and more — what the company calls “travel extras.”
 If you’re willing to do without many amenities and are simply in search of basic hub hopping across Europe, Ryanair is a great option.